 2. BUILD FONDNESS AND ADMIRATION FOR EACH OTHER

 Mutual affection and respect are essential for a lasting and fulfilling romance.
-In the full summary, we cover several exercises to build your reservoir of positive feelings for your spouse and relationship, reinforce your understanding and fond memories of your history as a couple and focus on your partner’s positive points.
+In the full version of The Seven Principle for Making Marriage Work (get full summary here), we cover several exercises to build your reservoir of positive feelings for your spouse and relationship, reinforce your understanding and fond memories of your history as a couple and focus on your partner’s positive points.